maychang7331/key-pair-treeViewer/README.md

 ## 🚀 Deploy with [Netlify](https://www.netlify.com/):

-Get started with the Key-Pair Tree Viewer in a few simple steps:
+Deploy the Key-Pair Tree Viewer in a few simple steps:

 1. Add new site, select Deploy manually
 2. Create a file named `netlify.toml` in both "dist" and "root" folders with following content: